 Definitions

-An Advisor/Advocate can be any person of a Complainant or Respondent's choosing to support them throughout the investigative process such as a parent, friend, trusted faculty or staff member, or even a lawyer.
-Advisors/Advocates can attend any meeting or proceeding throughout the entire process as long as they are not a relevant witness.
+An Advisor can be any person of a Complainant or Respondent's choosing to support them throughout the investigative process such as a parent, friend, trusted faculty or staff member, or even a lawyer.
+Advisors can attend any meeting or proceeding throughout the entire process as long as they are not a relevant witness.

 An affirmative, conscious, and voluntary agreement to engage in sexual activity.
 Consent is never implied and cannot be assumed, even in the context of a relationship.
 It is the responsibility of each person involved in sexual activity to ensure that they have the Affirmative Consent.
 Affirmative Consent must be ongoing throughout a sexual activity and can be revoked at any time.